Trigonometry: Sine, Cosine, Tangent

 Interactive Activity

-Explore trigonometric ratios in a right triangle
+Explore trigonometric ratios in a right-angled triangle

 Loading interactive widget...